 His wife, Eliza (nee Pares), had kept a day school in Boot Lane….‘a kind old Church lady’ in the view of one of her ex-pupils, who had received food and clothing from her — although she was probably no older than 40 at the time !
 Thomas died at Gedling in August 1865, aged 76.

-And so to Nottingham Road.
+And so we move on, to Nottingham Road.